ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 WProofreader is a commercial solution, so you need to [purchase a license](https://ckeditor.com/contact/) and then add your `serviceId` to the configuration.
 You can also [request a free trial ID](https://ckeditor.com/contact/).

-Additionally, this feature is bundled with the [SCAYT](https://ckeditor.com/cke4/addon/scayt) plugin, so you can use it as long as you have SCAYT installed.

 For more detailed documentation, refer to the [official WProofreader "Getting Started" guide](https://docs.webspellchecker.net/pages/viewpage.action?pageId=442663877).

 ## Supported Languages